A13 highway (Nigeria)

-The A13 highway is a major road in Nigeria spanning approximately 615 kilometers.
+The A13 highway is a major road in Nigeria spanning approximately 615 km.
 It connects the city of Jimeta in Adamawa State in the south to its northern terminus near Bama in Borno State.
-The highway plays a significant role in regional transportation.

 Route description

 The A13 highway follows a northward trajectory from Jimeta, crossing the Benue River, and passing through various towns and cities along the way.

 Major junctions

-The A13 highway intersects with several other significant roads in Nigeria, facilitating traffic convergence.
+The A13 highway intersects with several other roads in Nigeria.
 Major junctions along the route include: